 Washington state has experienced a flurry of wolverine activity in recent years; sightings have been reported from Mount Baker to Mount Adams.
 Some estimates report that there may be as many three dozen wolverines living in Washington today, nearly all of them in the North Cascades between I-90 and the Canadian border.

-Individual wolverines have also been documented near Mount Adams in Washington’s South Cascades and in the Selkirk Mountains of northeast Washington.
+Wolverines have also been documented near Chinook Pass, Goat Rocks and Mount Adams in Washington’s South Cascades and in the Selkirk Mountains of northeast Washington.
 A pair of wolverines was documented in recent years in the Wallowa Mountains of northeast Oregon.

 Where wolverines live